dmhuehol/Ice-growth-diagram/README.md

 ### Helper functions subdirectory
 `eswLine`: Outputs arrays useful to draw isohumes with respect to water on the diagram.
 `iceSupersatToRH`: Converts an ice supersaturation in percent to a relative humidity with respect to water, also in percent.
-`iceSupersatToVaporExc`: Converts an ice supersaturation in percent to a vapor density excess in g/m^3.
+`iceSupersatToVaporExc`: Converts an ice supersaturation in decimal to a vapor density excess in g/m^3.
 `rhow`: Converts a relative humidity with respect to water to vapor density excess in g/m^3.
 `updraftSupersat`: Uses the Twomey equation to calculate supersaturation in an updraft but only at a certain range of thermodynamic conditions well above freezing.
 Implemented as a curiosity.
 `ylimitsForIceDiagram`: Generates labels and tick marks for the ICAO atmospheric height approximation axis on the ice diagram.